rberlind/vault-production-cluster/README.md

 ** inbound SSH access on port 22 from anywhere
-** inbound access to the ELBs on ports 8200 for Vault and 8500 for Consul ** outbound calls on port 443 to anywhere (so that the installation scripts can download the vault and consul binaries)

-After installation, those broader security group rules could be made tighter.
+** inbound access to the ELBs on ports 8200 for Vault and 8500 for Consul ** outbound calls on port 443 to anywhere (so that the installation scripts can download the vault and consul binaries) After installation, those broader security group rules could be made tighter.

 You can deploy this in either a public or a private subnet.
 But you must set elb_internal and public_ip as instructed below in both cases.
 The VPC should have at least one subnet with 2 or 3 being preferred for high availability.

+Note that the create-iam-and-sgs branch of this repository can be used to create the IAM and security group resources separately.
+If you do use that, you can then use the asgs-instances-elbs branch to create the auto scaling groups, EC2 instances, and ELBs.

 ## Preparation
 1. Download [terraform](https://www.terraform.io/downloads.html) and extract the terraform binary to some directory in your path.